 - Eyepieces Included: 30 mm, 9 mm

-Our Verdict: The Zhumell Z12 Deluxe Dobsonian is a true performer for those deep-sky, open, and globular star clusters.
-You’ll have a nice, wide field of view and plenty to explore including star colors.
-With good accessories, sound build quality, and big optics, the Z12 is an excellent telescope under $1000 and is a buy you won’t regret.
+My Verdict: In my opinion the Zhumell Z12 Deluxe Dobsonian is a true performer for those deep-sky, open, and globular star clusters.
+It has a nice, wide field of view and plenty to explore including star colors.
+With good accessories, sound build quality, and big optics, the Z12 is an excellent telescope under $1000 and is a buy I believe you won’t regret.

 Who is the Zhumell Z12 Deluxe Dobsonian Best Suited to?

-The 12” is a big telescope and is definitely about as large as a beginner should go.
+The 12” is a big telescope and in my opinion is definitely about as large as a beginner should go.
 Intermediates may find this to be a great upgrade from smaller Dobs they may have owned, but the most important factor to consider beyond just skill level is strength.
 If you buy this telescope, you must be able to adequately handle its sheer size.

 Whether it’s getting set up for a stationary position at home or if you plan to hit several locations to explore the night sky with it, it will absolutely take some additional equipment and strength to get it done.

 How Does the Zhumell Z12 Deluxe Dobsonian Perform?

-The Z12 is a quality Dobsonian telescope and definitely has value, and compared with its performance at its price point, you’ll be pleased.
+The Z12 is a quality Dobsonian telescope and I believe it definitely has value, and compared with its performance at its price point, you’ll be pleased.
 It has a 12” primary parabolic mirror, 1500 mm focal length, and fast f/4.95 ratio.
 Immediately, you may be wondering about coma due to the fast f/5 ratio.
 Unfortunately, coma will be noticeable with the low magnification eyepiece, so a coma corrector will help with this issue for both imaging and viewing.